oLd-Y/blog/content/post/CSAPP reading notes - part I, chapter 2.en.md

 ### 2.1.3 Addressing and Byte Ordering

 The convention where the least significant bytes comes first is referred to as *little endian*.
 The convention where the most sifnificant byte comes first is referred to as *big endian*.

+For value `x = 0x01234567`, the high-order byte has hexadecimal value `0x01`, while the low-order byte has value `0x67`.

 ![](CSAPP/big-little-endian.png)